In the world of crowdfunding, there’s no such thing as a sure thing.

 If the creator doesn’t have a track record of product development and delivery, approach with caution.

 If the creator has product development experience, and has successfully manufactured something before, there’s a higher likelihood they’ll be able to deliver on a new project.
-They get bonus points if they’ve built something similar to what they’re promising in return for your pledge.
-Add extra bonus points if they’ve produced large volumes of said products, and have experience manufacturing at scale.
+Bonus points if they’ve built something similar to what they’re promising in return for your pledge.
+Extra bonus points if they’ve produced large volumes of said products, and have experience manufacturing at scale.

 For these reasons, second-generation projects are usually no-brainers to back — i.e., projects in which the creator successfully delivered a product to backers, and has returned to Kickstarter to raise funds for the production of a new-and-improved version.
 It generally means that the creator has already ironed out all the first generation’s design problems, and knows exactly what needs to happen for a successful manufacturing run.
 These are the projects you can toss money at with confidence — but that doesn’t mean you should pledge support and then never check back.